CityOfPhiladelphia/geopetl/README.md

 ## Usage
 **Extract (read)**
-Provides access to data from any DB-API 2.0 connection via a given query. (if query = None, then defaults to  select * from table)
+Provides access to data from any DB-API 2.0 connection via a given query.
+If query = None, then defaults to  select * from table.
+Geopetl extends access to
-petl.io.db.fromdb(dbo, query, *args, **kwargs)
+spatial data in oracle and postgres SDE enabled databases as well as postgis databases. petl.io.db.fromdb(dbo, query, *args, **kwargs)
 fromoraclesde(dbo, query, *args, **kwargs)
 frompostgis(dbo, query, *args, **kwargs)